 What are phyllodes tumours?

-Phyllodes tumours are rare and most are non-cancerous (benign).
-They are made of a mixture of cells from connective (fibrous) tissue, and the tissue layer (epithelium) lining the breast.
+Phyllodes tumours are rare breast tumours.
+Most phyllodes tumours are non-cancerous (benign).
+They are made of a mixture of cells from connective (fibrous) tissue and the tissue layer lining the breast (the epithelium).

-The three main types of phyllodes tumour are:
+The 3 main types of phyllodes tumour are:

 - benign (non-cancerous)

 In a borderline tumour, the cells are more abnormal than in a benign tumour.
-But the cells are not as abnormal as those in a malignant tumour.
+But the cells are not as abnormal as they are in a malignant tumour.

-Treatment will cure most benign and borderline phyllodes tumours.
+Treatment will cure most benign and borderline tumours.
+Malignant tumours may also be cured with treatment.

-Phyllodes tumours usually only affect one breast.
-But sometimes they affect both breasts.
+Phyllodes tumours usually only affect 1 breast.
+Sometimes they affect both breasts.
 It is uncommon for phyllodes tumours to spread to other parts of the body.

 Related pages